 Mr. Armstrong said that the building of character is incumbent, or rests, on making right choices.
 We have not read this for a lot of years, but let us review this:

-Mystery of the Ages (pg.
-69): Perfect, holy, and righteous character is the ability in such separate entity to come to discern the true and right way from the false, to make voluntarily a full and unconditional surrender to God and His perfect way—to yield to be conquered by God—to determine even against temptation or self desire, to live and to do the right.
+Perfect, holy, and righteous character is the ability in such separate entity to come to discern the true and right way from the false, to make voluntarily a full and unconditional surrender to God and His perfect way—to yield to be conquered by God—to determine even against temptation or self desire, to live and to do the right.
 And even then such holy character is the gift of God.
 It comes by yielding to God to instill His Law (God's right way of life) within the entity who so decides and wills.
+(Mystery of the Ages, p.
+69)

 Now if we see God in this way we will not take Him for granted.
 Now what does God want us to choose?